20Mahmoud06/AURA/README.md

 ---

 <p align="center">
-Please note that I am not responsible for any misuse of the application for anything forbidden.
+Please note that I am not responsible for any misuse of the application for anything forbidden or haram.
 </p>

 ---